 “You’re wasting your time,” said a close friend.
 “Without children of your own, it’s just going to end up the bin once you’re gone.”
 Charming.
 I make a mental note not to leave it to her in my Will.
 I think back to a trip to Paris, a glorious winter’s day spent searching for treasures at antique markets.
 I found a journal, in French – of course – accompanied by black and white photographs.
 A stranger’s glamorous life spilled out onto the pages.
 In one photograph she was standing on a balcony, smoking.
 In another, she was sipping champagne at a party.
 I flipped the page and there were several photos of her dancing, laughing.
 I felt her lust for life like a tremor in my fingers.
 I doubt when she recorded those moments, she was worrying where they would end up.

-And it doesn’t matter where this record of mine goes in the end.
+And it doesn’t matter where this record of mine goes in the end, either.
 It won’t make my life any less lived.
 What matters is that as I record my memories, I’m reminded that I’m living right now.
 My own lust for life has been reignited.
 Remembering all the things I’ve done has given me a new sense of confidence to go out and do so much more.
 I’m meeting new people and doing new things.
 Life feels richer lately, more colorful and vibrant.
 And strangely I feel more present, even though I’ve been capturing the past.